Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Experiments

+This suggests that \emph{WMH provides a good compromise for applications in which the distribution of data is unknown: it provides much better estimates for many cases, and when it does not, its estimates are comparable to the best results from existing sketching methods}.

-\as{WIP} We also evaluated the performance of WMH sketches for text similarity estimation.
+\myparagraph{ Document Similarity Estimation} We also evaluated the performance of WMH sketches for text similarity estimation using the \textit{20 newsgroups} dataset~\cite{20newsgroups}.
 We represent each document as a vector in which each entry represents a term or a combination of 2 terms (bigrams), and is associated with a value that encodes term/bigram importance using TF-IDF weights~\cite{SaltonWongYang:1975}.
 This setting is well-known for generating sparse vectors of very high dimension.
-As a similarity measure, we use the \textit{cosine}, which is equal to an inner product when the vectors are normalized using their $l^2$-norm.

-We sampled 700 documents from the \textit{20 newsgroups} dataset~\cite{20newsgroups}, and estimated the cosine similarity for over 200,000 pairs of documents.
-The results in \cref{fig:tfidf} show that, similar to previous experiments, \emph{in the worst case, WMH produces estimates that are comparable to the other methods, but it can outperform them -- sometimes by a large margin.} In this case, it does so for documents containing more than 700 words. \jf{need to explain why!} Note that linear projection sketches have poor performance for small sketches even when the documents are small, whereas our sampling-based methods are able to obtain significantly better accuracy for the same storage budget.
-Finally, also note that the Unweighted MinHash (MH) performs poorly for long documents, whereas the weighted version still performs well.
+As a similarity measure, we use the \textit{cosine}, which is equal to an inner product when the vectors have are normalized.
+We sampled 700 documents and estimated the cosine similarity for over 200,000 pairs of documents.
+The results in \cref{fig:tfidf} show that, similar to previous experiments, \emph{in the worst case, the accuracy of WMH is comparable to the other methods, but it can sometimes be better by a large margin.} In this case, it performs better for documents containing more than 700 words.
+Note that linear projection sketches have poor performance for small sketches even when the documents are small, whereas our sampling-based methods are able to obtain significantly better accuracy for the same storage budget.
+Finally, also note that the Unweighted MinHash (MH) performs poorly for long documents whereas the weighted version still performs well.

-\paragraph{Acknowledgements} This work was partially supported by the DARPA D3M program and NSF awards ISS-2106888 and CCF-2046235.
+\myparagraph{Acknowledgements} This work was supported by the DARPA D3M program and NSF awards ISS-2106888 and CCF-2046235.
+Aline Bessa was supported by a 2021 CRA/CCC CIFellows Award.
 Cameron Musco was also supported by a Google Research Scholar Award.
-Aline Bessa was supported by a 2021 CRA/CCC CIFellows Award.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF, DARPA, or other funding organizations.